 Second Nature accompanies the New Zealand group show Cultural Safety to Germany, opening in Frankfurt, touring to Aachen, then going on to venues in Australia and New Zealand.
 The twin shows are billed as the most significant New Zealand art project yet seen in Europe.
 Sponsors include Creative New Zealand, the Tourism Board, and Air New Zealand.
 Air New Zealand's manager in Germany says, ‘We do not just want the sheep and landscape image of New Zealand.
 We want to emphasise the quality, the intellectual and cultural side of New Zealand.’

 Second Nature is accompanied by the documentary Peter Peryer: Portrait of a Photographer, directed by Gregory Stitt and filmed by Leon Narbey for the TVNZ series Work of Art.
-It opens with ominous footage of Peryer attempting to photograph a bull in a paddock.
-In 1997, Peryer received an ONZM for his services to photography, and, in 2000, an Arts Foundation Laureate Award.
+It opens with Peryer attempting to photograph a bull in a paddock.
+In 1997, Peryer will receive an ONZM for his services to photography, and, in 2000, an Arts Foundation Laureate Award.